 London gifts for babies, toddlers and under 10s

-If you know any train mad littles, make sure you have space in your bag for The City of London wooden train set, £50, from the London Transport museum.
-It’s compatible with Brio and Big Jigs and includes Tower Bridge as part of the track along with other landmarks.
+If you know any train mad littles, make space in your bag for The City of London wooden train set from the London Transport museum.
+It’s compatible with Brio and Big Jigs and includes Tower Bridge and other landmarks.

 For a similar set that includes lots of landmarks and vehicles though not Tower Bridge, try this one on Amazon:

-The Historic Royal Palaces is an independent charity which looks after six of London’s landmarks including The Tower of London and Hampton Court Palace.
-And in their shops they have excelled themselves with desirable gifts with a London theme.
-The organic wool Royal Lion felt rug would be a kindly companion in any toddler bedroom.
-And it’s hard to resist the sweet swan felt slippers to keep toes warm.
+Historic Royal Palaces is an independent charity which looks after six of London’s landmarks including The Tower of London and Hampton Court Palace.

 London gifts for the home

-Back to Parliament for some stationery.
-To help you keep order in the house, an official looking green and gilt-edged House of Commons notebook £11, could be just the thing.
-Or lend some gravitas to the proceedings with a red embossed House of Lords journal, £12.
+Head to Parliament for some stationery.
+To help you keep order in the house, an official looking green and gilt-edged House of Commons notebook, could be just the thing.
+Or lend some gravitas to the proceedings with a red embossed House of Lords journal.

 London treats for pets

-If your hound demands to be treated like royalty then you’ll need the Buckingham Palace dog bowl or their red Crown squeaky toy £4.95.
-Or create some Holyroodhouse vibes in your own home with a dog blanket in Hunting Stewart tartan, £60.
+If your hound demands to be treated like royalty you can create some Holyroodhouse vibes in your own home with a dog bed in Hunting Stewart tartan from the Royal Collection Shop.